 1) Check out Universal’s Citywalk

 It may cost to get into the theme parks but you can visit Universal’s Citywalk entertainment complex and you only have to pay for parking.
 Citywalk is a mix of shopping, restaurants and nightlife, with plenty of free music and entertainment.
-Depending on the month of the year there may be additional free festivities throughout the complex.
+Depending on the month of the year there may be additional free family activities throughout the complex

-Orlando’s new $250m entertainment destination is home to some awe-inspiring sights.
-There’s the 400-foot Orlando Eye observation wheel, a Madame Tussaud’s, a Sealife Aquarium, and an Animals Unveiled ‘museum’.
+The swanky $250m entertainment destination is home to some awe-inspiring sights.
+There’s the 400-foot Orlando Eye observation wheel, a Madame Tussaud’s, and an Animals Unveiled ‘museum’.
 The attractions require tickets but entry to the complex is free, and there are plenty of restaurants, shops, bars and free entertainment.

-No list of things to do would be complete without mentioning Spook Hill.
-Each year visitors from far and wide are drawn to this unique spooky attraction at Lake Wales, around an hour’s drive south of downtown Orlando.
+No list of things to do in Orlando would be complete without mentioning Spook Hill.
+Each year visitors from far and wide are drawn to this unique spooky attraction at Lake Wales, around an hour’s drive south of Downtown.
 Visit Spook Hill, park your car in neutral, and be amazed as it appears to roll uphill without any form of momentum.
 Is the hill haunted, like some local people suggest?
 Or is it just an optical illusion?

-This 43-acre oasis in the heart of downtown Orlando offers spectacular views over the city’s iconic skyline.
+This 43-acre oasis in the heart of Downtown offers spectacular views over the city’s iconic skyline.
 You can eat a picnic next to the lake, feed the resident swans, enjoy one of the many free concerts at the amphitheater, or pop by the farmer’s market on Sundays.

 A wildlife haven just a stone’s throw from Disney World, Tibet Butler Preserve boasts miles of well-maintained hiking trails for hours of family fun – all for free.